 Decisions made by the PFCC are published on the website, together with consultations and details of future public events and public surveys.
-The OPFCC undertakes regular council taxpayer, customer and victim survey activities, ensuring that these can be used to inform council tax levels, service delivery by the Force and services which the PFCC has commissioned.
+The OPFCC undertakes regular council taxpayer, customer and victim survey activities, ensuring that these can be used to inform council tax levels, service delivery by the Force and to evaluate commissioned services.
 The PFCC undertakes public consultation to inform setting the Policing precept, with results shared by the Police, Fire and Crime Panel and the full report published on the OPFCC website.